netsec-ethz/scion-tutorials/content/faq/troubleshooting.md

 * border routers
 * anything else

-{% include alert type="Tip" content="
-First clear the `/var/log/scion/` directory and restart.
-This often helps to find the relevant log messages quicker.
-" %}

-#### Not receiving beacons
+#### No paths / not receiving beacons

-Log of the control service (`/var/logs/scion/cs*.log`) does not contain recent entries referring to `Registered beacons`.
+[If no beacons are registered](../config/check.md#check-that-beacons-are-registered), a host in a SCION AS cannot communicate.
 This typically happens when the inter-AS links are not working correctly.

 *   Check that the border router is (still) up